kx-chen/kx-chen/README.md

 ### Hi there 👋

 I’m a first year student at the University of British Columbia.
-Currently, I'm part of the MLH Fellowship where I contribute to open source Python projects, such as Flask, Werkzueg, Click, FastAPI and more.
+Currently, I'm part of the MLH Fellowship where I contribute to open source Python projects such as Flask, Werkzeug, Click, FastAPI and more.

 📫 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/kai-xing-chen/).